Home Page Navigation Contents Contact Sitemap Search

 • Always enter the address for your financial institution’s log-in page manually via the browser address line.
 Never use a link or search engine to log in.

-• Make sure you are using a secure connection (with https://, a lock symbol and the correct domain name displayed in the address line).
+• Make sure you are using a secure connection (a lock symbol and the correct domain name).

 • Immediately terminate the connection in case of any system disruptions or if any unusual error messages appear.